Back to basics, and beyond: automakers seek to counter China slowdown

 By Jake Spring

-XI‘AN, China (Reuters) - As China’s economy loses pace and car sales flatline, automakers are having to redouble their efforts to squeeze every dollar from their dealerships - beefing up after-sales and financing services that are a staple in more developed markets.
+XI‘AN, China, Sept 18 (Reuters) - As China’s economy loses pace and car sales flatline, automakers are having to redouble their efforts to squeeze every dollar from their dealerships - beefing up after-sales and financing services that are a staple in more developed markets.

 For years, Chinese car makers and their dealers had it easy.
 As China raced from being an undeveloped indigenous market to being the world’s biggest - and a main growth driver for global manufacturers - new car sales sped along at double-digit growth.
 This year, sales may contract for the first time in at least two decades.

-That’s prompted global car makers such as BMW (BMWG.DE) to intensify training programs, teaching dealers how to maximize revenue from businesses beyond just selling new cars.
+That’s prompted global car makers such as BMW to intensify training programs, teaching dealers how to maximise revenue from businesses beyond just selling new cars.

 In a classroom-cum-car repair service bay in Beijing last week, groups of BMW after-sales service managers huddled around tables, poring over spreadsheets on repair revenues per model and productivity per service mechanic.